alper/nix-shorts/posts/working-with-nix-shells.md

 To work with Nix shells in some organized manner, you probably will want to use a source-controlled file defining a derivation.
 To make this concise and explicit, you can use `mkShell` from Nixpkgs.

-Note that `nix-shell` will use files with an agreed upon name in the current directory.
-It will look for a `shell.nix` file first and if that doesn't exist, a `default.nix` file will be used.
+Instead of having the expression passed on the command line, `nix-shell` will load the expression from a file.
+If no file is passed explicitly, `nix-shell` will look for either a file named `shell.nix` or a file named `default.nix` in that order.

 ```nix
 # shell.nix